 Annual Tuition: $44,460.00

 The Kelley School of Business at Indiana University offers a 30-credit Master of Science in Information Systems.
 This rigorous graduate program hones one’s knowledge of how organizations use technology to address business problems.
-Graduates of this program are in high demand, with 97% of them receiving job offers before graduation.
+Graduates of this program are in high demand, with 97 percent of them receiving job offers before graduation.

 The Kelley School also offers an Master of Business Administration with a major in Business Analytics for those with an eye toward business and a penchant for mathematics, statistics, modeling, or information systems.
 The Kelley MBA is a two-year program that is academy based.
 Students select from the outset an industry-focused Academy to start learning about their chosen field.
+Here are a few stand-out classes:

 For those MBA students wanting to invest in two degrees, Kelley offers a dual MSIS/MBA degree track.
 Of the required 66 credit hours, 30 MSIS credit hours are taken in-residence on the Bloomington campus.
 The remaining 36 credit hours are taken online.